LeaC0d3s/mt-exercise-3/README.md

     ./scripts/generate_custom.sh

-**Important**: If you want enter a custom starting string for the word generation sample, follow the following steps:
+**Important**: If you want enter a custom input string for the word generation sample, follow the following steps:

 Go to the repository:
 	https://github.com/LeaC0d3s/mt_task3_examples.git